 3. Find out campus procedures

 Each campus handles parent conferences differently.
-Find out how your campus does it and then adapt what you are used to to their procedures.
+Find out how your campus does it and then adapt what you normally do to their procedures.

 4. Reach out to parents